k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: zapping cancellation at magical trap
 - Fix: drow monsters using aura of darkness
 - Fix: drow and untrapping webs
+- Tempest when wielded grants shock resistance to items in open inventory